The business wants to use a different fiscal year

 The business will have any non-resident alien shareholder

-The business may show a net annual loss of over $50,000 per shareholder during the first five years
+The business may show a net annual loss of over $50,000 per shareholder per year at any point during the first five years

 The business ultimately will be sold for a substantial amount, particularly if the goodwill on sale would be linked to the business name (not personally to the business owner)